 For this post, I had originally planed to make a more traditional fall pasta with herbs like sage and rosemary.
 Then suddenly, we had a streak of sunny warm-ish days here in Chicago, and I craved something bright and zesty instead.
-I mean, I’m always craving bright and zesty things (hence the name of our blog), so essentially, this is my perfect fall meal.
+I caught a glimpse of this pasta on Bon Appétit and that became my starting point.
+I’m always craving bright and zesty things (hence the name of our blog), so essentially, this is my perfect fall meal.

 I hope you enjoy this quick weeknight pasta!